Nagasaki Castella: A Classic Japanese Sponge Cake

-“Castella (カステラ)” is a traditional Japanese “Wagashi (和菓子)” sponge cake made with hen’s eggs, wheat flour, sugar, and starch syrup.
+“Castella (カステラ)” is a traditional Japanese sponge cake or wagashi made with hen’s egg, wheat flour, sugar, and starch syrup

-As for the origin of the Castella spongecake, there are 2 main theories and it is said that the Japanese cake has its roots in either a Spanish baked confection “Bizcocho” or a Portuguese baked confection “pão de ló”.
+As for the origin, there are two major theories, and it is believed that the cake has its roots in either the Spanish baked confection “Bizcocho” or the Portuguese baked confection “pão de ló”.

-The original cake of Castella was introduced from Portugal to Japan and the first Castella spongecake was made around 1600.
+The original form was transmitted from Portugal, and Japan’s first Castella cake was made around 1600.

 Nagasaki Castella (長崎カステラ)

-According to the ingredient list, the Hachimitsu-flavored Nagasaki Castella is made from hen’s egg, sugar, wheat flour, starch syrup, crystal sugar, and honey.
+According to that, the Hachimitsu Castella cake consists of hen’s egg, sugar, wheat flour, starch syrup, crystal sugar, and honey.

-On the other hand, the ingredients in the Matcha-flavored one are hen’s egg, sugar, wheat flour, starch syrup, crystal sugar, Matcha green tea powder, and honey.
+Meanwhile, the ingredients in the Matcha Castella are hen’s egg, sugar, wheat flour, starch syrup, crystal sugar, Matcha green tea powder, and honey.